zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 FROM Module.Person, Module.City
 ```

-### ‘JOIN’ an Entity to Its Own Generalization
+### `JOIN` an Entity to Its Own Generalization

-In OQL v1 there was a bug which meant that when you ‘JOIN’ed an entity to its own generalization it would generate unexpected specialization columns.
+In OQL v1 there was a bug which meant that when you `JOIN`ed an entity to its own generalization it would generate unexpected specialization columns.
 This has been fixed.

 For example, say entity `Module.Vehicle` has two specializations: `Module.Car` and `Module.Bike`.
 The query below would previously  generate unexpected duplicate columns for entity `Vehicle`.
 This no longer happens.